Bellum Jugurthinum: Reliability and historicity of the work

-Absent from the Bellum Iugurthinum are the elements of ethnographic description that should be essential to a historiographical work.
-The geographical and historical digression of chapters 17-19 comes across as very approximate, especially for a historian who held the position of governor of the province of Africa for a number of years: indeed, Sallust states that he draws on written sources rather than personal observation, and this makes his description come across as inaccurate.
-Similarly, the portrayal of Jugurtha also appears rather stereotyped, and not the result of careful observation of the habits of the local people: some traits of youthful behavior and education are those typical of barbarians, and Sallust seems to draw on the Greek historiographical tradition, in particular Xenophon's Cyropaedia.
+Absent from the Bellum Jugurthinum are the elements of ethnographic description that are often associated with historiographical works.
+The geographical and historical digression of chapters 17-19 are viewed by some to be overly approximate, especially for a historian who held the position of governor of the province of Africa for many years: indeed, Sallust states that he draws on written sources rather than personal observation, and this makes his description come across as inaccurate.
+Similarly, the portrayal of Jugurtha also appears rather stereotyped and not the result of careful observation of the habits of the local people; some traits of youthful behavior and education are those typical of barbarians, and Sallust seems to draw on the Greek historiographical tradition, in particular Xenophon's Cyropaedia.
 The description, therefore, is in the overall reticent, vague and nebulous.

-At the historical level, Sallust shows little attention to the exact temporal placement of the events narrated: in fact, inaccuracies regarding chronological details are frequent, and equally frequent is the use of ellipses and expressions that fill long narrative spaces otherwise devoid of action.
+At the historical level, Sallust shows little attention to the exact order of the events narrated.
+Inaccuracies regarding chronological details are frequent, and equally frequent is the use of ellipses and expressions that fill long narrative spaces otherwise devoid of action.